Climate action: How we’re teaming up with the City of Vancouver

 Through this agreement, the City of Vancouver and FortisBC believe they can make greater progress on climate action initiatives by working together, while still providing access to natural gas.

 The agreement also supports the City of Vancouver in its commitment to improve air quality and reduce GHG emissions in the region by 80 per cent below 2007 levels before 2050, which aligns with BC’s and Canada’s energy and climate goals.

 At FortisBC, we put our customers first, and we are pleased to continue providing them with affordable, natural gas in the City of Vancouver.
-We understand that Vancouver residents want to shrink their environmental footprints, without impacting affordability.Roger Dall’Antonia Executive vice president customer service and technology, FortisBC
+We understand that Vancouver residents want to shrink their environmental footprints, without impacting affordability.Roger Dall’Antonia President and CEO, FortisBC

 At FortisBC, we have four operating Renewable Natural Gas facilities that use local waste.

 FortisBC and the City of Vancouver are exploring the possibility of working together to develop a supply of carbon-neutral Renewable Natural Gas at the Vancouver Landfill in Delta.